-The Ballarat Planning Scheme (BPS) includes a number of planning controls that address issues of flooding.
+The Southern Grampians Planning Scheme includes a number of planning controls to address flood risk associated with land use and development.

-The planning controls ensure that risks associated with the development and subdivision of floodplain land are recognised and responded to appropriately via the planning permit application process.
+These planning controls ensure that risks associated with the development and subdivision of floodplain land are recognised and responded to appropriately via the planning permit application process.

 The Floodway Overlay (FO) and Land Subject to Inundation Overlay (LSIO) are based on the degree of hazard identified in different parts of the floodplain.
-They consider factors such as flood depth, velocity, natural storage, flood duration and warning time during the 1% AEP design flood event.
+They consider factors such as flood depth, velocity, natural storage, flood duration and warning time during the 100 Year ARI (1% AEP) design flood event.

-The FO within the Planning scheme denotes floodway land.
+The FO within the Planning Scheme denotes floodway land.
 Floodway is the component of the floodplain required to provide adequate flood conveyance and storage and should remain free from obstruction during major flood events.
 Floodway land is generally the high hazard portion of the floodplain where deep and fast flowing floodwater can be expected.
 Placement of buildings and other structures on floodway land substantially increases risk to life and community wellbeing and should therefore be avoided.